High Holydays Detailed Service Information 5784

 9:30 am-12:30 pm

 We begin with morning blessings and songs, followed by a Shacharit service that incorporates elements of the traditional Rosh Hashanah Musaf.
 The Torah service will begin a little after 11 am, followed by Rabbi Toba’s talk.
-At approximately 12:15 pm, we will welcome all of our kids into the sanctuary for a story with Rabbi Toba!
-We’ll gather for Kiddush and schmoozing following the service.
-Because it is Shabbat, we will not be hearing the shofar at this service; we will hear the shofar on the 2nd day of Rosh Hashanah.
+At approximately 12:15 pm, we will welcome all of our kids into the sanctuary for a story with Rabbi Toba and the shofar service!
+We'll gather for Kiddush and schmoozing following the service.

 Family and Teen Services